-O come, let us worship and fall down, and kneel before the Lorp our Maker.
+O come let us worship and fall down, and kneel before the Lord our Maker.

-For he is the Lord our God; and we are the people of his pasture, and the sheep of his hand.
+For he is the Lord our God; and we are the people his pasture and the sheep of his hand.

 O worship the Lord in the beauty of holiness; let the whole earth stand in awe of him.